GeekOops/geekoops-clamav/README.md

 # ansible role for setting up clamav and fangfrisch

-Configurable ansible role for setting up clamav and additional signature databases via fangfrisch(https://github.com/rseichter/fangfrisch)
+Configurable ansible role for setting up clamav and additional signature databases via fangfrisch(https://github.com/rseichter/fangfrisch).
-Works with
+Note that for 15.5 there is no official package available: https://software.opensuse.org/package/clamav Works with

 - openSUSE Leap 15.4 -> tested